 What to Serve with Crock Pot Ham

-Don’t forget a batch of quick dinner rolls (or our famous pumpkin biscuits!), with whipped butter, and of course it’s not a holiday without a slice of pecan pie, apple bundt cake, or caramel cheesecake!
+Don’t forget a batch of quick dinner rolls (or our famous pumpkin biscuits!), with whipped butter, and of course it’s not a holiday without cranberry sauce and a slice of pecan pie, apple bundt cake, or caramel cheesecake!

 What to Do with Leftover Ham